codevalley/sidekick/docs/specs.md

 ### **1. Adding a New Task**

 1. User provides task details in natural language.
-2. Sidekick processes the input through the LLM.
+2. Sidekick processes the input through the LLM in two stages.
 3. LLM extracts task information and suggests a structured task object.
 4. Sidekick presents the extracted information to the user for confirmation.
 5. Upon confirmation, Sidekick adds the task to `tasks.json`.